Skip to content

 Other properties

 Other optional parameters include -BUFFER_POOL_SIZE, -CHECKPOINT_WAIT_TIMEOUT and -SKIP.
-By including -SKIP in the header, the entire suite will be deactivated, but the tests will still be displayed as disabled when running through ctest.
+A -SKIP in the header disables the entire suite, with the tests displayed as disabled when running ctest.
+Skipped tests can be forced to run with a flag.

 Test case